DuPont C8 Lawsuits

 The safe level of human C8 exposure is not known.
-The EPA has put the figure at 0.4 parts per billion.
-Other scientists claim the EPA figure could be as much as 100 times too high.
-These scientists believe concentrations as low as 0.0003 parts per billion can be life threatening.
+The EPA has put the figure at 0.07 parts per billion.
+Other scientists believe concentrations as low as 0.0003 parts per billion can be life threatening.

 A medical monitoring program has been established for individuals potentially injured by C8.
 The program allows you to get a free blood test and free doctor's visit to determine whether you have suffered any diseases that could be caused by C8 exposure.
-To determine whether you are qualified for medical testing, click Medical Monitoring Program
+To determine whether you are qualified for medical testing, visit DuPont C8 Medical Monitoring Program

 DuPont C8 Settlements & Compensation